jeetroy1992/JEET/sap_core_infra.md

 one physical device — two customers on the same HA-Core are completely invisible to each other.
 This is the foundation of SAP HEC multi-tenancy.

-➡️ Below is the example of HEC15-Customer-OGV-2191
-✔ Production network: 192.168.12.0/24
+➡️ Below is the example of HEC15-Customer-OGV-2191 who has IPSEC S2S VPN connection ✔ Production network: 192.168.12.0/24
 ✔ Storage network: 100.104.227.0/24